Higher order Massey products for algebras over algebraic operads: Introduction

 \section{Introduction}

-In \cite{Mas69}, reprinted as \cite{Mas98}, W. S. Massey introduced the classical triple Massey product, a secondary operation on the homology of differential graded associative algebras.
+In \cite{Mas69}, reprinted as \cite{Mas98}, W. S. Massey introduced the classical triple Massey product, a secondary operation on the (co)homology of differential graded associative algebras.
 He used this new operation to show that the Borromean rings are non-trivially linked.
-Similar secondary operations were defined in a seemingly ad-hoc manner on the homology of differential graded Lie algebras, see \cite{Allday73,Allday77,Ret77}.
-Recently, F. Muro has shown in \cite{Mur21} that secondary operations on the homology of differential graded algebraic structures similar to Massey's in the case of associative algebras are not ad-hoc at all.
-Indeed, the theory of algebraic operads clearly explains the existence and construction of these operations.
-More precisely, Muro defined first-order Massey products for algebras over algebraic operads.
-Given an algebraic operad $\mathcal P$, each quadratic relation in a presentation of $\mathcal P$ as a quotient of a free operad defines a first-order Massey-product like operation on the homology of the $\mathcal P$-algebras.
+Similar secondary operations were defined independently by Allday and Retah on the homology of differential graded Lie algebras, see \cite{Allday73,Allday77,Ret77}.
+The existence of these higher-order products is due to the vanishing of certain equations that follow from the associativity and Jacobi relations at the chain level, respectively.
+Recently, F. Muro has shown that secondary operations analogous to Massey's in the case of associative algebras on the homology of differential graded algebraic structures are not ad-hoc at all \cite{Mur21}.
+Indeed, the theory of algebraic operads explains and organizes the existence and construction of these operations.
+An algebraic operad is an operad in the symmetric monoidal category of $\mathbb Z$-graded vector spaces over a characteristic zero field, and will be assumed to be Koszul.
+In \emph{loc. cit.}, Muro defines secondary Massey products for algebras over algebraic operads.
+Given an algebraic operad $\mathcal P$, each quadratic relation in the presentation of $\mathcal P$ defines a secondary Massey-product-like operation on the homology of the $\mathcal P$-algebras.
 This secondary operation takes as many inputs as the arity of the relation.
-In this way, the associativity relation of the associative operad yields the classical triple Massey product, while the Jacobi identity relation of the Lie operad yields the Lie--Massey brackets.
-Under this new point of view, Muro uncovered first-order Massey-product-like operations for many distinct types of algebras for the first time.
-In particular, he gave interesting applications to hyper-commutative and Gerstenhaber algebras.
-In Muro's paradigm, there is no restriction as to the arity of the relation.
-Thus, a relation $\Gamma$ of arity $r$ in a presentation of an operad $\mathcal P$ produces a Massey product-like operation with $r$ inputs $\langle -,...,- \rangle_\Gamma$ on the homology of the $\mathcal P$-algebras.
+In this way, the associativity relation of the associative operad yields the classical triple Massey products, while the Jacobi identity relation of the Lie operad yields the Lie--Massey brackets.
+Under this new point of view, Muro uncovered secondary Massey-product-like operations for many distinct types of algebras for the first time, and gave applications to hyper-commutative and Gerstenhaber algebras.